 05 of 10

-With everything from five playgrounds, six open play areas, beautiful lake and even a skate park, Sar-ko-Par is a great place to let the kids run free.
+With everything from five playgrounds, six open play areas, a beautiful lake and even a skate park, Sar-ko-Par is a great place to let the kids run free.
 It's also great for families with plenty of shelter areas, basketball and even sand volleyball courts.
 Sar-Ko-Par has a little bit of something for everyone!

 Location: 87th Street and Lackman Road.